 - Report cards will be available digitally through the Skyward Parent Portal within ten (10) school days after the end of each nine (9) week grading period.
-If a parent/guardian would like a paper copy of the report card, they need to notify the school in writing. - In addition to the nine-week report card, grades will be entered weekly. - Teachers should notify a parent/guardian more frequently if a problem is apparent. - Teachers are required to follow the prescribed rules dictating updates to Parent Portal. - Teacher/parent conferences and other means of personal contact will be used whenever possible to report the progress being made by students and to aid in developing understanding between home and school.
+If a parent/guardian would like a paper copy of the report card, they need to notify the school in writing. - In addition to the nine-week report card, weekly biweekly electronic progress reports are available to parents/guardians on the Parent Portal of the district gradebook system.
+This is not to replace a grades will be entered weekly. - Tteachers from notifyingshould notify a parent/guardian more frequently if a problem is apparent. - Teachers are required to follow the prescribed rules dictating updates to Parent Portal. - Teacher/parent conferences and other means of personal contact will be used whenever possible to report the progress being made by students and to aid in developing understanding between home and school.

 - Teachers are responsible for obtaining student's transfer grades from the Certified School Counselor.
-Certified School Counselors are responsible for obtaining transfer grades from transferring schools, or they can use the Florida electronic grade system. - Teachers should check with the school counseling department in order to give a student an appropriate report card when transfer grades are available to be considered with local grades. - Teachers are required to adhere to the adopted grading policies for each grade level.
+Certified School Counselors are responsible for obtaining transfer grades from transferring schools, or they can use the Florida electronic grade system. - Teachers should check with the guidance school counseling department in order to give a student an appropriate report card when transfer grades are available to be considered with local grades - Teachers are required to adhere to the adopted grading policies for each grade level.